 No doubt it’s just a coincidence that Trump has made a ton of money from Saudi customers.
 Or that the Saudis REALLY like to stay at his new DC hotel … a hotel that, in another amazing coincidence, opened just in time to profit from the fact that he was heading for the Oval Office right down the street.
 Or that Trump’s shady inaugural committee spent more than $1.5 million at that hotel.
-Or that the chair of the shady committee was billionaire and long-time Saudi fixer Thomas Barrack … a man who, just like former Trump National Security Advisor Michael Flynn, advocated building nuclear plants in Saudi Arabia.
+Or that the chair of the shady committee was billionaire and long-time Saudi fixer Thomas Barrack … a man who advocated building nuclear plants in Saudi Arabia.
 Or that Trump okay’d secret nuclear tech transfers to the Saudi in spite of Congressional objections and oversight.

 And perhaps it’s also just a coincidence that he vetoed a bipartisan resolution to end US support for the Yemen war.
 And that Saudi Arabia wired the US $100 million for “Syria stabilization” after Trump “cleared” MBS in the Khashoggi dismemberment.
 And that Trump touts his role as salesman for the Supermarket of American Military Hardware, thus linking his Saudi policy to the Empire of Oil’s deepest predicate.